-ACCOMPLISHMENTS: Completed the Transit Integration and Efficiency Study (TIES).
-The highly successful Youth Ride Free (YRF) observed total countywide ridership over 1.1 million and over 330,000 for the College Ride (CR) Program.
+ACCOMPLISHMENTS: The highly successful Youth Ride Free (YRF) has observed countywide ridership over 2.8 million and over 1.8 million for the College Ride (CR) Program since their inceptions.
 VCTC staff also launched a Free Fare Days (FFD) Program, allowing anyone to ride any bus service for free within Ventura County on select days.
 The average ridership for Free Fare Days is over 15,000.
 Managed the VCTC Unmet Transit Needs (UTN) Process and prepared recommendations for the Commission.
+VCTC, in partnership with Gold Coast Transit District (GCTD), is in the midst of constructing improvements at bus stops within the GCTD service area with grant funds awarded through the California Department of Transportation's (Caltrans) Clean California (Clean CA) program.

-DESCRIPTION: This ongoing task includes activities such as developing transit plans and studies, improving coordination of transit in Ventura County, monitoring performance, and implementing and managing regional programs.
+DESCRIPTION: This ongoing task includes activities such as developing transit plans and studies, improving the coordination of transit in Ventura County, monitoring performance, and implementing and managing regional programs.
 This task includes working with regional, state and federal transportation agencies, including Commission funding partners.

-Staff has initiated the development of the Short-Range Transit Plan (SRTP) which will guide service and capital investments for Ventura County transit operators based on current market and service information, financial resources, and performance targets.
-The SRTP will also compile and prioritize the strategies listed in the TIES, Coordinated Plan, Transportation Emergency Preparedness Plan (TEPP), Zero Emission Bus Plan, operator SRTPs and other planning documents.
-The SRTP will facilitate implementation of strategies recommended in the TIES and the Coordinated Public Transit Human Services Transportation Plan (Coordinated Plan), including the Paratransit Integration Analysis.
+Staff is currently developing VCTC's Fiscal Year 2025-2034 Short-Range Transit Plan (SRTP) which will guide service and capital investments for Ventura County transit operators and will also incorporate strategies listed in the Countywide Paratransit Integration Analysis, Transit Integration and Efficiency Study (TIES), Coordinated Plan, Transportation Emergency Preparedness Plan (TEPP), Zero Emission Bus Plan, and other planning documents.